BlueDragonX/go-settings/README.md

 - `KeyError`: The key was not found.
 - `TypeError`: Conversion to the requested type failed.

+Each get method has a corresponding `Dflt` method which takes a second parameter containing a default value to return should an error occur.
+You may append `Dflt` to the name of any get function for this functionality.

 There are two methods used to set values.
 They will replace any values at the provide key with the ones provided.
 Both objects and arrays are supported.
 These are: